Odorizer: Wick type odorizers

 Wick type odorizers can be very small, odorizing the gas for as few as one gas customer to much larger ones that can odorize the gas for a small town (10,000 MCF).
 They use a wick which is very similar to those used in a kerosene lantern.
 The odorant is drawn up the wick from the container and into the gas stream.
+The efficiency of these odorizers can be influenced by factors such as gas flow rates and temperature, which affect the rate of odorant vaporization.
+Regular maintenance is essential to prevent contamination of the wick and ensure consistent odorization.

 Absorption bypass odorizers

 Absorption bypass odorizers take a portion of the gas stream, the amount being dependent on the flow of gas in the line, and run it through a tank containing liquid odorant.
 The gas is passed over the top of the liquid.
 Variations exist where wicks are utilized to increase odorant vaporization.

 Liquid injection type odorizers

 For very high volume systems (and for some smaller volume systems), liquid injection odorizers are being manufactured.
 These odorizers work by the addition of small amounts of liquid odorant to the moving gas.
 A pump that can be controlled to give the range of addition rates necessary is a very important aspect of this type of odorizer.
 Computer control to monitor flow rates and vary injection rate is a significant part of the more modern versions of this.
 Previous versions worked off a variety of schemes to control the odorization level.

 The Peerless odorizer was the first example of this type of odorizer.
 The Peerless natural-gas odorizer was recognized as a Mechanical Engineering Landmark by the American Society of Mechanical Engineers in 1992.
 This odorizer was said to have been developed in response to the New London School explosion that occurred in March 1937.
 It was first shipped in July 1937, the Peerless odorizer overcame two of the major problems of previous devices: they avoided problems with leaky shaft seals by encapsulating the entire unit within a pressure vessel and added odorant in proportion to the gas flow by using a gas meter to drive the odorant pump.